Pratheek-Tirunagari-and-Ashruj-Gautam/ResearchRAG-End-to-End-Scientific-Research-Assistant-using-RAG/README.md

 ## 🎨 UI Demo

 - Launch the Streamlit app via `streamlit run app.py`
-- Paste a PDF, ask a question, see the result
+- Paste the path to the PDF , ask a question, see the result

 ---